-- Pension fund contributions. - Retirement annuity fund contributions. - Medical aid contributions to a registered medical scheme if the individual is 65 years and older.3 - Any premium paid in terms of an insurance policy to the extent that it covers the employee against the loss of income as a result of illness, injury, disability or unemployment and for which all amounts payable in terms of that policy constitute or would constitute "income" as defined in the Act. - So much of any donation made by the employer on behalf of the employee as does not exceed 5% of that remuneration after taking into account the above allowable deductions.
+- Pension fund contributions. - Retirement annuity fund contributions. - Medical aid contributions or qualifying medical scheme fees tax credits to a registered medical scheme if the individual is 65 years and older. - Any premium paid in terms of an insurance policy to the extent that it covers the employee against the loss of income as a result of illness, injury, disability or unemployment and for which all amounts payable in terms of that policy constitute or would constitute "income" as defined in the Act. - So much of any donation made by the employer on behalf of the employee as does not exceed 5% of that remuneration after taking into account the above allowable deductions.